 The third thing to consider is converting a garage.
 This is something we've just done on a recent project, working for one of our clients.
 So, the property had three bedrooms and two reception rooms.
 The rooms were good sizes already.
 At the back, there was an attached garage that wasn't being used, dead space.
 We knocked through the kitchen and created a small corridor leading to the yard at the back and into the garage which we converted into an en suite, double bedroom.
 This really opened up the potential for the property which went from a three-bedroom, two reception room house, to a five-bed, one reception room HMO.

 The lesson here is that to create extra bedrooms you don't necessarily have to think in terms of chopping some of the rooms up or stripping out the communal space.
 If there is a garage that isn't being used then from that you can create an extra bedroom which will help ramp up the potential yield of the house.

-The fourth, and final thing, to consider, when it comes increasing the return on your HMO, is interior design.
-It’s simple to do.
-It’s very cost effective.
+The fourth, and final thing, to consider, when it comes to increasing the return on your HMO, is interior design.
+It's simple to do.
+It's very cost-effective.
 It works.

 Don't be afraid to stand out and remember your staging photographs (those used in promotions) are very important.
 If you spend a little bit of time and resources on doing something as simple as making your property stand will bring you great results.